And What NOT to Eat When You Have a Cold

 Coffee and Alcohol

-While most of us need that caffeine pick-me-up in the morning and top off at night, coffee and alcohol dehydrate the body, which makes it hard to recover from a common cold.
+While most of us need a caffeine pick-me-up in the morning and a nightcap, coffee and alcohol dehydrate the body, making it hard to recover from a common cold.

-Instead, switch the coffee and alcohol out for some green tea in the morning and ginger tea at night that are filled with antioxidants and can have the same energizing and calming effects for when you need them.
+Instead, swap the coffee and alcohol for some green tea in the morning and ginger tea at night.
+These are filled with antioxidants and can have the same energizing and calming effects when you need them.

 Dairy